shchuka555/amazon-books-analysis/README.md

 ## Overview
 In this project
-- Collected data from Amazon using Python.
+- Utilized Python to Collect the top 100 popular book data for each book subcategory on Amazon.ca.
+The data collection was conducted at the end of October 2022.
-- Cleaned and transformed the data gathered into a more useable form by SQL
+- Cleaned and transformed the data gathered into a more useable and analyzable form by SQL.
-- Used Tableau-public to visualize data.
+- Filtered and then visualized physical book data on Tableau-public dashboards.
+- Answered the below questions using the dashboards.

 ## Questions_to_answer
 - **Q1 What are the top sold book genres in Canada?**